NOMADS: Non-Markovian Optimization-based Modeling for Approximate Dynamics with Spatially-homogeneous Memory

 \subsection{Causal Matrices}

-In this subsection, we prepare the basic concepts to define time-invariant non-Markovian state-space model in the next section.
+In this subsection, we prepare the basic concepts to define linear dynamical systems with homogeneous memory in the next section.
 The definitions below are useful when dealing with dynamical systems whose state vectors at the first $q+1$ $(q\in\mathbf{Z}_{\geq0})$ time points are given.